s-kyungyong/Kronos/README.md

 ---
 ## Databases

-Our genome and annotations have been incoporated into multiple databases, which allows visualization of genes and mutations and sequence search.
+Our genome and annotations have been incoporated into multiple databases, which allow visualization of genes and mutations and sequence search.
 Please, use the databases listed below:

 [GrainGenes](https://wheat.pw.usda.gov/GG3/genome_browser)